CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/cc-api.md

 For example, the Clever Cloud Console is using an oauth consumer.
 You (most of the time) give it full access to manage your account.

-You need to set a callback URL, this is the url your user will be redirected after he has been authenticated.
+You need to set a callback URL, this is the url your user will be redirected to after he has been authenticated.

 #### **Get a request token**